salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/no-export-platform-resource-loader.md

-# Disallow Export from 'lightning/platformResourceLoader' (no-export-platform-resource-loader)
+# Disallow export from lightning/platformResourceLoader (no-export-platform-resource-loader)

-Lightning Locker does not support exporting directly from the `'lightning/platformResourceLoader'` module.
+Lightning Web Security does not support exporting directly from the `lightning/platformResourceLoader` module.

 ## Rule Details